 I booked this stay completely at the very last second and with nowhere near the level of painstaking detail that I usually put into my trips.
 I normally have a full year of travel booked up in advance and do a huge amount of research on where to stay and what to see.

 COVID has taught me to reassess this methodology.

-I bought flights to Italy within minutes of the announcement that the UK government was opening travel again and booked the Rome Cavalieri straight away since the Classic Travel rate was absolutely unbeatable.
+I bought flights to Italy within minutes of the announcement that the UK government was opening travel again and booked the Rome Cavalieri straight away since the Hilton Impresario rate was absolutely unbeatable.

 Once in Rome we had a few different ideas on where to go and had initially thought that we’d just take the train up to Florence.
 It’s one of our favourite cities in the world and the idea of seeing it without the crowds was very appealing.

 However, as I was looking at properties in Florence I remembered a message that somebody sent me after I posted and Instagram shot at the St Regis a few years ago.

 I immediately recognised Christopher’s username from the Flyertalk Luxury Hotels Forum.

 He said that I should absolutely make the time to visit the Tuscan countryside next time I was in the area, since it has every bit as much to offer as the city of Florence.
 As the owner of a luxury hotel in Tuscany, I figured he would say that!

 The town of Montepulciano as seen from the track to Lupaia.

 Still, I thought why not take the chance on doing something new?
 We had five nights free in the schedule and figured we could spend two in Tuscany and still have three nights at Portrait Firenze after (where I could get a 3rd night free Virtuoso Rate).